micmejia/bible-dump/AMPC/Luke/Luke 8.md

-Those along the traveled road are the people who have heard; then the devil comes and carries away the message out of their hearts, that they may not believe ([^c]acknowledge Me as their Savior and devote themselves to Me) and be saved [here and hereafter].
+Those along the traveled road are the people who have heard; then the devil comes and carries away the message out of their hearts, that they may not believe (acknowledge Me as their Savior and devote themselves to Me) and be saved [here and hereafter].